 WordPress receives a table prefix from you to install.
-Note that this prefix is “wp_” by default; And you can change this prefix at will.
+Note that this prefix is “wp_” by default, And you can change this prefix at will.
 This allows you to infinitely install the website in one database, And use a comprehensive database for all your sites.
 Of course, this is not recommended, and the reason is that your database is large.
 But you can do this if you like.

-Your second site is now built on the previous site database with a new database prefix; And you can use both of your sites on one database.
+Your second site is now built on the previous site database with a new database prefix, And you can use both of your sites on one database.

 WordPress Database Repair

-WordPress database repair tool is located right in the heart and core of WordPress, which will allow you to repair the database.
+The WordPress database repair tool is located right in the heart and core of WordPress, which will allow you to repair the database.
 Therefore, this tool is not active in normal mode, and before doing anything, you must enable the ability to repair the database in WordPress.